Structure and computability of preimages in the Game of Life: Introduction

 \section{Introduction}

-Conway's Game of Life, designed by John Conway and popularized by Martin Gardner in \cite{Ga70}, is a two-dimensional cellular automaton.
+Conway's Game of Life, designed by John Conway and popularized by Martin Gardner \cite{Ga70}, is a two-dimensional cellular automaton.
 Specifically, it is the function $g : \{0,1\}^{\Z^2} \to \{0,1\}^{\Z^2}$ defined by

+where $x \in \{0,1\}^{\Z^2}$ and $\vec v \in \Z^2$.
 If configurations $x \in \{0,1\}^{\Z^2}$ are interpreted as infinite grids of live/black/occupied cells (denoted by $1$) and dead/white/empty cells (denoted by $0$), then the rule can be interpreted as saying that a new live cell is born at a dead cell with exactly three live neighbors, and a live cell will stay alive if and only if it has two or three live neighbors.

-Game of Life, being a function from a topological (specifically, Cantor) space to itself, can be interpreted as a dynamical system.
+The Game of Life, being a function from a topological (specifically, Cantor) space to itself, can be interpreted as a dynamical system.
 As the space is very combinatorial, it can also naturally be interpreted as a computational device, and these two points of view are strongly intertwined.
-It is known that Game of Life is intrinsically universal \cite{DuRo99}, i.e.\ its subsystems can simulate any cellular automaton.
-It is also known that starting from a finite-support configuration (one with finitely many live cells) it can simulate the behavior of a Turing machine on a finite configuration \cite{Re02}.\footnote{Adam Goucher obtains a simultaneous proof of both claims by proving intrinsic universality with a quiescent state simulated by $0$-blocks; see \cite[Chapter 12]{JoGr22}.} Thus, it is natural to say that the dynamics of Game of Life is computationally universal.
-See \cite{JoGr22,lifewiki} for more information on building patterns in Game of Life with interesting dynamics, which is a rather vast field of science on its own.
+Starting from a finite-support configuration (one with finitely many live cells) it can simulate the behavior of a Turing machine on a finite but unbounded configuration \cite{Re02}.\footnote{Adam Goucher obtains a simultaneous proof of both claims by proving intrinsic universality with a quiescent state simulated by $0$-blocks \cite[Chapter 12]{JoGr22}.} The Game of Life is also intrinsically universal, i.e.\ its subsystems can simulate any cellular automaton \cite{DuRo99}.
+Thus, it is natural to say that the dynamics of the Game of Life is computationally universal.
+See \cite{JoGr22,lifewiki} for more information on building patterns in the Game of Life with interesting dynamics, which is a rather vast field of science on its own.